 We immediately had Breeze listed on WordPress.org and to our surprise, it attracted the attention of WordPress community, without us making any official announcement.
 The word is already out and various enthusiasts have started testing it without any call from our end.

 Give It A Go & Let Us Know

-Note that the plugin has not been made default on our platform yet and is currently available for beta testing.
+Note that the plugin has not been made default on our platform yet and is currently available for testing.
 Team Cloudways would appreciate it if you give Breeze a shot and drop us your valuable feedback.
 It’s an open-source plugin, welcoming contributions from all over the WordPress community.

-Lastly, you can read more about the technical specifications of the Breeze in our knowledge base article which contains detailed, step-by-step instructions on how to install Breeze on your server for optimized cache performance.
+Lastly, you can read more about the technical specifications of the Breeze in our knowledge base article which contains detailed, step-by-step instructions on how to install Breeze on your WordPress server for optimized cache performance.

 Mustaasam is the WordPress Community Manager at Cloudways.
 Where he actively works and loves sharing his knowledge with the WordPress Community.
 When he is not working, you can find him playing squash with his friends, or defending in Football, and listening to music.